 The EU research programmes prioritise academic excellence, mobility and cooperation between researchers and companies on different topics The current framework programme for research and innovation covers the period from 2014 to 2020 and disposes of a budget of nearly 80 billion euros.
 The EU Member States and the European Parliament decide on the content of the central pool, but it is mainly the role of the European Commission to manage it.
 The interim evaluation of Horizon 2020 took place in 2017 and enabled the opening of the discussions concerning the foundations of the future framework programme FP9, which will start in 2021.

 In parallel to the “Horizon 2020” programme, the EU tries to pursue the establishment of a European Research Area (ERA) by promoting the partnership between the Commission, the Member States and the research organisations and by making suggestions on how to optimize the conditions for research across Europe.

-After the Swiss people’s acceptance of the popular initiative “Against mass immigration” on February 9th 2014, the status of researchers in Switzerland in the program “Horizon 2020” has changed.
-Between September 15th 2014 and December 31st, after signing a partial association agreement between Switzerland and the EU, Switzerland had the following status:
+After the Swiss people’s acceptance of the popular initiative “Against mass immigration” on February 9th 2014, the status of researchers in Switzerland in the program “Horizon 2020” did change between September 15th 2014 and December 31st 2016.
+After signing a partial association agreement between Switzerland and the EU, Switzerland had the following status: